 Determining the pension contributions of the employees of Keva’s member corporations

-Some employers also pay a euro contribution based on pension expenditure and early retirement expenditure.
+Some employers also pay a euro contribution based on pension expenditure.
 Employers that employed workers before 2005 who were getting a pension for municipal-sector work that year pay a contribution based on pension expenditure.

 Since 1988, assets have been collected into a buffer fund to cover the rise in contributions for municipal pensions.
 As of the beginning of 2017, the paid contributions have no longer been enough to cover the paid pensions.
 Part of the pension expenditure is therefore financed with the investment returns of the buffer fund.
 Keva’s buffer fund is not allocated to individual persons as is the case with the buffer funds under TyEL.
 Keva aims at a stable and sustainable contribution level.

 - Earnings-related Pension Contributions Under the Public Sector Pensions Act